sandovabarbora/similarity-search/README.md

-# STRV Similarity Search
+# Similarity Search

-## Project Overview
-STRV Similarity Search is a visual intelligence platform that uses deep learning to find visually similar images within a dataset.
+## Project Overview Similarity Search is a visual intelligence platform that uses deep learning to find visually similar images within a dataset.
 The system extracts feature vectors from images using a ResNet50 model and enables efficient similarity search.

 ## System Architecture